What microwave wattage is best? Experts reveal all

 Does a higher microwave wattage mean a higher price?

 Microwaves with higher wattages often come with a high price tag, too.
-They generally use more electricity per hour of usage compared with a lower wattage one, but they cook and reheat foods quicker, which potentially reduces the overall time they are in use.
+They generally use more electricity per hour than a lower-wattage one, but they cook and reheat foods quicker, which potentially reduces the overall time they are in use.

 What type of microwave do I need?

-If you're wondering how to choose a microwave then the type you need will depend on how it will be used.
-Groth told me: "A basic countertop model will do fine if you’re just reheating leftovers or making popcorn.
+If you're wondering how to choose a microwave, the type you need will depend on how it will be used.
+Groth told me, "A basic countertop model will do fine if you’re just reheating leftovers or making popcorn."

-"However, if you want to cook more elaborate meals, consider a convection microwave [like the Breville BMO870BSS1BUC1 Combi Wave Microwave] that combines traditional microwave cooking with convection heat for even better results.
+"However, to cook more elaborate meals, consider a convection microwave [like the Breville BMO870BSS1BUC1 Combi Wave Microwave] that combines traditional microwave cooking with convection heat for even better results.

-"More advanced features would include a built-in air fryer, steam cooking capabilities and bluetooth connectivity… but it’s up to you to determine if you will use this as a cooking tool or as a reheating tool."
+"More advanced features would include a built-in air fryer, steam cooking capabilities, and Bluetooth connectivity… but it’s up to you to determine if you will use this as a cooking or reheating tool."

 What size microwave is best?

-"Keep in mind to measure your cabinet or countertop before buying your microwave to ensure that it will fit!
-Some microwaves are built to be placed on the countertop, over a range (meaning they have ventilation capabilities) or in a built-in cabinet.
+"Measure your cabinet or countertop before buying your microwave to ensure that it will fit!
+Some microwaves are built to be placed on the countertop, over a range (meaning they have ventilation capabilities), or in a built-in cabinet.
 Ensure that you are buying the appropriate microwave for the space."

 (Image credit: Future)